Social Security and Medicare

 But Congress must make sure that the children and grandchildren of today's seniors look to the future and know they can expect a secure retirement, too.
 I have consistently urged my colleagues in Congress to get to work now to keep both Medicare and Social Security strong.

 Keeping the Security in Social Security

 Social Security is not in crisis.
 Since its inception in 1936, it has run a surplus nearly every year.
 Only recently have we seen annual shortfalls, but the Social Security Trust Fund can continue to pay benefits for decades, due to a cumulative surplus exceeding $2 trillion.
 Under even the most dire projections, the changes necessary to provide for every future recipient are not drastic.
-But we will need to negotiate modest, bipartisan changes for future recipients, not unlike what President Reagan and Speaker Tip O'Neill worked out nearly 30 years ago.
+But we will need to make reforms to the system not unlike what President Reagan and Speaker Tip O'Neill worked out nearly 30 years ago.

 As we do, I will firmly oppose efforts to privatize Social Security.
 It is imperative that Social Security never be subject to the whims of the financial markets.
 When seniors watched individual retirement accounts drop precipitously a few years ago, Social Security remained as sound and dependable as ever.
 It is an essential part of our national safety net, and you don't wager the security of citizens on a roll of the dice.

 Today's Medicare recipients, and those set to enroll soon, have earned their benefits and have planned retirement accordingly, and will not be affected by changes.
 But we must plan ahead.
 Like many problems looming on the horizon, this one is best solved now.